Published on: 06, by

-Before deciding on 11ty, I did some research on the different Static Site Generators (SSGs) Many different article on the topic ended pointing to the www.staticgen.com, which at the moment, Nextjs, Hugo, Nuxt, Gatsby, Docusaurus, and Eleventy were on the top 6 based on the of number of GitHub stars.
+Before deciding on 11ty, I did some research on the different Static Site Generators (SSGs) Many different article on the topic ended pointing to the www.staticgen.com, which at the moment, Nextjs, Hugo, Nuxt, Gatsby, Docusaurus, and Eleventy were in the top 6 based on the number of GitHub stars.
 The number of stars should not be the sole factor for choosing a tool, but it is a good start.

-From those 6 SSG tools, Gatsby were discarded because it was too heavy, Docusaurus was discarded because its focus is documentation, Nuxt was discarded because it's based on Vue (not that I dislike Vue, but I'd prefer React or otherwise framework agnostic altogether).
+From those 6 SSG tools, Gatsby was discarded because it was too heavy, Docusaurus was discarded because its focus is documentation, Nuxt was discarded because it's based on Vue (not that I dislike Vue, but I'd prefer React or otherwise framework agnostic altogether).